AlexandreDecan/sismic/docs/testing.rst

 Specific contextual data
 ************************

-Each tester is executed using a :py:class:`~pyss.evaluator.PythonEvaluator` and as such, contextual data (the *context*) are available during execution.
+Each tester is executed using by default a :py:class:`~pyss.evaluator.PythonEvaluator` and as such, contextual data (the *context*) are available during execution.
 In the case of a tester, this context is always populated and updated with the following items: